Reverse chronological resume definition and samples PLUS expert tips. Want to use the chronological resume format and get yourself hired? Read more!

 Just list the highest level of education and move on, right?

 Yes, a high school diploma works just fine on an entry-level administrative assistant resume.

-For many executive administrative assistant resumes, you’ll need an undergraduate degree.
+For many executive administrative assistant resumes, you’ll need a bachelor of arts.

 Either way, this is how to put education on an AA resume: